rscherrer/brachypode/README.md

 savepars 1
 savelog 0
 savearch 1
-talkative 0
 choose 0
 ```

-and should be present within the working directory where the simulation is launched.
-Click [here](doc/PARAMETERS.md) for a detailed description of the parameters and their meaning.
+ In the parameter file, each line should contain a parameter name followed by its value(s).
+If there are several values, they should be separated by spaces.
+Invalid parameter names or values will result in an error.
+Click [here](doc/PARAMETERS.md) for a description of the available parameters and their meaning.

 ### Genetic architecture